bnaucler/danteweather/README.md

 Google

 # Where is the service running?
-Currently there are only temporary instances set up for specific tests.
+The application is in an early alpha state; unstable and not really useful.
+Hence there are only temporary instances set up for specific tests.
 This will change once the database has been populated.

 ## License
 MIT (do whatever you want)